Ingest: On the "Induction Bias" in Sequence Models

 Connections Found

-Strong connections: - bitter-lesson-boundary -- grounds: The paper provides direct empirical evidence for when the bitter lesson fails.
-Transformers (the "general method leveraging computation") are dramatically outperformed by RNNs with structural priors on state tracking, a calculator-class problem where architectural constraint is permanent leverage, not a temporary advantage scale will dissolve.
-The kappa < 1 finding (destructive interference) is especially telling -- more data actively hurts, the opposite of the bitter lesson's prediction. - oracle-strength-spectrum -- exemplifies: The three supervision formats (outcome, CoT, ACoT) map to different oracle granularities.
-The finding that architecture interacts with oracle granularity (RNNs benefit from per-step ACoT supervision while transformers do not) demonstrates that oracle strength is necessary but not sufficient -- the learner's architecture must match the oracle's structure. - structure-activates-higher-quality-training-distributions -- extends by analogy: Both describe the same mechanism at different levels -- structural constraints that do not add information but constrain the search space so learning converges faster.
-The KB note operates at the prompt level; the paper operates at the architecture/weight level. - error-correction-works-above-chance-oracles-with-decorrelated-checks -- extends: Transformers' length-isolated learning (kappa near 1) is analogous to correlated errors -- knowledge at one length does not transfer.
-RNNs' high kappa achieves the decorrelated, amortized learning that error correction requires.
+Strong connections: - bitter-lesson-boundary -- grounds: The paper provides the strongest quantitative evidence for the calculator side of the boundary.
+Transformers (the "general method leveraging computation") need orders-of-magnitude more data than RNNs with structural priors for state tracking -- a calculator-class problem.
+The kappa < 1 finding (destructive interference, kappa = 0.28 for transformers with CoT) is a direct counter-example to "more data is always better."
+Architectural constraint is permanent advantage here, not a temporary one that scale will dissolve.
+The bitter-lesson-boundary note's Relevant Notes section currently has only one entry; this paper should be added. - oracle-strength-spectrum -- exemplifies: The three supervision formats (outcome, CoT, ACoT) map to different oracle granularities.
+The key finding is that architecture interacts with oracle granularity -- RNNs benefit from per-step aligned supervision (ACoT) while transformers do not (they prefer non-aligned CoT).
+This demonstrates that oracle strength is necessary but not sufficient: the learner's architecture must match the oracle's structure for learning to be efficient. - structure-activates-higher-quality-training-distributions -- extends by analogy: Both describe the same mechanism at different levels -- structural constraints that do not add information but constrain the search space so learning converges faster.
+The KB note operates at the prompt level (structured templates activate higher-quality distributions); the paper operates at the architecture/weight level (recurrent induction bias constrains the hypothesis space so state tracking requires less data).
+Both are instances of constraint-as-learning-accelerator. - error-correction-works-above-chance-oracles-with-decorrelated-checks -- extends by analogy: Transformers' length-isolated learning (kappa near 1) is structurally analogous to correlated errors -- knowledge at one length does not transfer to another, the "votes" carry the same information and don't compound.
+RNNs' high kappa achieves the decorrelated, amortized learning that effective error correction requires.
+The sharing factor kappa is essentially a measure of decorrelation across problem variations.

-Synthesis opportunity: "Architectural constraints as a form of stabilisation" -- constraint-as-learning-accelerator operates at every level (weights, artifacts, prompts), with the bitter lesson boundary determining which constraints are permanent vs. temporary.
+Synthesis opportunity: "Architectural constraints as a form of constraining" -- constraint-as-learning-accelerator operates at architecture level (this paper), artifact level (constraining), and prompt level (structure-activates-higher-quality-training-distributions), with the bitter lesson boundary determining which constraints are permanent vs temporary.
+A synthesis note could formalize this ladder.

 Extractable Value